-When conducting a corporate E&S assessment of a client involved in industrial agriculture and forestry sectors, the Group also considers the following criteria:
+When conducting a corporate E&S assessment of a client involved in this sector, the Group also considers the following criteria:

 - Whether the company measures and has a strategy to reduce its Green House Gas (GHG) emissions. - When involved in operations affecting indigenous peoples, and in the circumstances prescribed by IFC Performance Standard 7, whether the client company implements a Free, Prior and Informed Consent (FPIC) consultation process.